The Word of God Is the Sufficient Authority for Missions

 Alex Kocman & Chad Vegas

 Alex Kocman is the Director of Communications and Engagement for ABWE.
 He serves as general editor for Message Magazine and co-hosts The Missions Podcast.
-After earning his M.A. in Communication and B.S. in Biblical Studies, he served as an online apologetics instructor with Liberty University and a youth pastor in Pennsylvania, where he now resides with his wife and three children.
+After earning his M.A. in Communication and B.S. in Biblical Studies, he served as an online apologetics instructor with Liberty University and a youth pastor in Pennsylvania, where he now resides with his wife and four children.
 He was also Director of Long-Term Mobilization for ABWE from 2016-2020.
 Read his blog or follow him on Twitter.
 Chad is the founding pastor of Sovereign Grace Church in Bakersfield, Ca. After completing his M.A. at Talbot School of Theology, and serving as a pastor at RiverLakes Community Church, Chad was called to plant Sovereign Grace.
 He is also the founding board chairman of Radius International, an organization that trains people to plant churches among unreached language groups.
 He has been married to Teresa since 1994, and they have 2 children.